 This module will build on grammatical knowledge and communication skills.
 There will be one written and one laboratory class per week.
 Written classes will concentrate on developing essay writing skills in Spanish using a range of Spanish texts as stimuli.

 Special attention will be given to developing complex sentence structures and rhetorical devices.
 Laboratory classes will use a range of contemporary audio-visual materials from Spanish and Latin-American sources to develop aural comprehension and conversational ability in Spanish.
 It will include preparatory work for the year abroad.

-This module generalises and builds upon the econometric techniques covered in the year one module, Introductory Econometrics.
+This module generalises and builds upon the econometric techniques covered in the year one module, Mathematical Economics and Econometrics.
 This will involve introducing a number of new statistical and econometric concepts, together with some further development of the methodology that was introduced in year one.
 The multivariate linear regression model will again provide our main framework for analysis.